In a medium-sized bowl, whisk together the oil, the egg replacer, and the vegan chicken stock paste (and club soda if using to replace baking powder).

 To serve, place 1-2 cups of the soup into a bowl and add 2-3 matzo balls.

-To make the matzo balls unleavened for Passover, use 2 tablespoons club soda and another 2 tablespoons of matzo meal or gluten-free cracker crumbs.
+To make the matzo balls unleavened for Passover, use 2 tablespoons club soda in place of baking soda and another 2 tablespoons of matzo meal or gluten-free cracker crumbs.

 The gluten-free version does not hold its shape as well as the wheat version, but it firms up nicely while cooking and has a delightful flavor.